leo9223/Android-Resource-Owner-Flow-client-for-IdentityServer4/README.md

 2. set your deployed IP of AuthorizationServer and ResourceServer in "yourpath...\IDSvr4AndroidClient\app\src\main\java\abubakar\IDSvr4ROClientDroid\constants.java"
 3. run or debug app in emulator

+###Contribution
+You are warmly welcome to help me in making this code more elegant and adding more features for IdentityServer4.
+Please ping me at @leo_9223

 ###Screen Shots